YanivAmir/nlp-investor2startup-recommendation-system/README.md

 Result is a dataframe where each investor is given the list of best matching recommended startups for investments, in decreaseing order, and their relative scores.
 Result is also given in the perspective of the startups, i.e. which of the list of investors given is the ideal candidate for investment in the startup based on common market niches, technology etc.
-A sample small data is given for testing
+A sample small data is given for testing.